 It is therefore difficult to assess whether the production of crushed stone reported in various statistical sources is complete and without double counts.
-We recommend acquiring data on the domestic extraction of non-metallic minerals as described in this guide.
-Crushed rock should then be mainly covered by gypsum, chalk, dolomite, and limestone, and bitumen and asphalt rock.
+We recommend acquiring data on the domestic material extraction of non-metallic minerals as described in this guide.
+Crushed rock should then be mainly covered by limestone, gypsum, chalk, and dolomite, and bitumen and asphalt rock.

 The total for these minerals may then be compared with the total amount of crushed rock shown in national statistics.
-Where total crushed rock is considerably higher than the sum of related minerals accounted for as described in this guide, the difference may be taken as an estimate of additional domestic extraction of crushed rock which cannot be further identified.
+Where total crushed rock is considerably higher than the sum of related minerals accounted for as described in this guide, the difference may be taken as an estimate of additional domestic material extraction of crushed rock which cannot be further identified.